 The Pathfinder Users report shows all of the events (nodes) and sequences of events (paths) that users take within your product during a specified time, measured by user or session count.
 All paths in Pathfinder Users are tracked in individual sessions, so if you are sending Amplitude events via the HTTP API or through another pipeline, you must send a session_id with the event in order to accurately view the event paths of your product.
 Pathfinder Users is useful to see the top paths users are taking in your product and can provide you with an overall sense of where users are going.

 - Hiding Events

-Note: Pathfinder Users is only available on the Enterprise Plan.
+Note: Pathfinder Users is only available on the Enterprise, Growth, and Scholarship plans.
 Currently, custom events are not supported in Pathfinder Users for Amplitude 2.0.
 Additionally, Pathfinder Users replaces our Event Flows feature, which is deprecated in Amplitude 2.0.

 You can view both outgoing paths and incoming paths to a specified event, and Pathfinder will generate paths of up to five steps in depth.

 - Outgoing Paths: To view the actions or events users take after a given event, select "starting with" in the dropdown menu and then select your starting event.